yelitzalopez/Seraphthorn/README.md

 - Adapt to a predicted environment
 - Teach cells how to avoid death similar to how vaccines work

+Observations
+- Older people have more experience and accumulation of mutations and diseases (In order to get younger, does the body need to unlearn certain unwanted information?)

 Algorithm

 Environment Prediction System